3electrons/dydx-v3-client-webpack/README.md

-This is first attempt to make dydx bundle for use in trading bot.
+his is first attempt to make dydx bundle for use in trading bot.
-So far unsucesfull ... (does not fully compile :( )
+Does compile but will it work ?

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/node-qsx7rq)